paduagroup/fftool/README.md

 If `improper` records are supplied in a molecule file (in `.zmat` format) then those improper dihedrals are assumed by `fftool.py`.
-Otherwise, the script will searche for candidate improper dihedrals on all atoms with three bonds, with any of `.zmat`, `.mol` or `.  xyz` inputs.
+Otherwise, the script will search for candidate improper dihedrals on all atoms with three bonds, with any of `.zmat`, `.mol` or `.  xyz` input formats.
 A number of warning messages may be printed if there are atoms with three bonds, which can be ignored if the atoms in question are not centers of improper torsions.
 The number and order of the atoms in the true improper dihedrals should be verified in the files created.

 Periodic Boundary Conditions
 ----------------------------

-For molecular systems the initial configuration will not contain molecules crossing the boundaries of the simulation box.
+For molecular systems the initial configuration will generaly not contain molecules crossing the boundaries of the simulation box.
 If the size of the box is indicated by just one value, `-b L`, or by supplying the density, then the box will be cubic and an extra space of 1 A is added in each dimension to avoid overlaps in the initial configuration (as explained in the `packmol` documentation).

 For simulations with extended materials it is possible to create chemical bonds across boundaries.
 The option `-p` allows specification of periodic conditions along x, y, z or combinations thereof.
 It is important in this case to supply precise dimensions for the simulation box using the option `-b Lx,Ly,Lz`, even if the box is cubic.
-In this manner no additional space will be added.
+In this manner no additional space will be added, so an energy minimization step prior to start of the MD simulation is highly recommended.

 The coordinates of the atoms of the material have to be supplied in `.xyz` format and prepared carefully so that distances across periodic